Our work in innovation policy

 We will have enabled governments to make smarter policy choices, and to better target innovation policy interventions by:

 We will have demonstrated that innovation policy has an important role to play in creating prosperity and wellbeing for everyone by:

-- Championing creative ways to involve the public in decisions about innovation, from setting priorities for public spending to debating the tradeoffs of innovation
+- Championing creative ways to involve the public in decisions about innovation, from setting priorities for public spending to debating the tradeoffs of innovation and new technologies.

 - Exploring how innovation policies can be better targeted to promoting social wellbeing and addressing social challenges, and how to ensure the benefits of innovation reach those communities who need it most.